ragnerrok/wholesale-candy-emporium/README.md

 # WholesaleCandyEmporium
 Code Challenge using Angular! ^ _ ^

+So far I have some basic visuals, some services, but nothing is really hooked up yet.
+It also needs some artistic love too.

--- Below is stuff the Angular CLI generated --
+# Below is stuff the Angular CLI generated

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.